sharmaadityaHQ/computer-science-notes/Horizontal and Vertical Scaling.md

-Scalabiility is the ability of a machine to handle more requests.
+Scalability is the ability of a machine to handle more requests.

 ## Horizontal Scaling